Translated by Verity Lane

-The Kantō region designates the eastern part of the island of Honshū (Japan's largest island, located in the center of the country).
-In the past, from the eighth century to the eighteenth century, there used to be check points at the borders between prefectures.
-These check points were barriers, where the comings and goings of travelers was monitored.
-Out of the several barriers, the three main check points were situated in present day Mie, Gifu and Fukui prefectures.
-The region situated eastern of these three check points came to be known as Kantō.
+The Kanto region designates the eastern part of the island of Honshū (Japan's largest island, located in the center of the country).
+In the past, from the eighth century to the eighteenth century, there used to be checkpoints at the borders between prefectures.
+These checkpoints were barriers, where the comings and goings of travelers were monitored.
+Out of the several barriers, the three main check points were situated in present-day Mie, Gifu and Fukui prefectures.
+The region situated eastern of these three checkpoints came to be known as Kanto.

-The Kantō Region Consists of the Capital and 6 Prefectures
+The Kanto Region Consists of Tokyo and 6 Prefectures

-The capital city of Tokyo, Kanagawa prefecture, Chiba prefecture, Saitama prefecture, Gunma prefecture, Tochigi prefecture, and Ibaraki prefecture are located in the Kantō region.
-This has lead to the coining of the phrase "one capital and six prefectures" (itto rokken in Japanese).
+The capital city of Tokyo, Kanagawa Prefecture, Chiba Prefecture, Saitama Prefecture, Gunma Prefecture, Tochigi Prefecture, and Ibaraki Prefecture are located in the Kanto region.
+This has lead to the coining of the phrase "one capital and six prefectures" ("itto broken" in Japanese).